Teaching Internationally FAQ

 When is the best time to apply for an international teaching position?

-Again this also depends on the host country and the school.
-In Korea hiring season is twice a year, in August and September and then again in February and March.
-Private schools or hagwons tend to hire year round, but that is usually a sign that a teacher left their contract early or they are a growing school that did anticipate an influx of learners.
+Again, this also depends on the host country and the school.
+In Korea, hiring season is twice a year, in August and September, and then again in February and March.
+Private schools or hagwons tend to hire year-round, but that is usually a sign that a teacher left their contract early, or they are a growing school that did not anticipate an influx of learners.